the-ahmad-dev/sample-next-fast-api/backend/EXCEPTION_HANDLING.md

 # Exception Handling Architecture

-This document explains the exception handling pattern used in the Sample backend.
+This document explains the exception handling pattern used in the Sample App backend.

 ## Overview